 For humility, we are looking for five things:

-Celebrity Treatment: Humble team members acknowledge that everyone they come in contact with (other staff, athletes, coaches, drop-ins, delivery people, etc.) are a members of our community.
+Celebrity Treatment: Humble team members acknowledge that everyone they come in contact with (other staff, guests, drop-ins, delivery people, etc.) are a members of our community.
 Being humble means treating everyone with the same level of attention, patience, enthusiasm and respect you would give a superstar.
 Humble team members treat everyone with the same level of caring (eye contact, body language, tone, thoughtfulness), and regularly brag about others.

 Thrives on Feedback: Being humble means acknowledging that you do not have all the answers, and treating every moment as an opportunity to learn and grow.
 Humble team members acknowledge that they have weaknesses, and are open to working on them.
 Feedback is an essential component of being humble.
 It means sincerely listening to what others are saying and looking for ways to use that to improve.
 Humble team members thrive on feedback and acknowledge that it is information (not good or bad).
 Humble team members are open to feedback and make efforts to remain approachable.